PhoenixBasics/phoenixbasics.github.io/step1newapp.md

 mix deps.compile
 ```

-Note that Phoenix will auto-reload your code for you so you don't have to run compile every time you make a file change.
+Note that Phoenix will auto-reload our code for us so we don't have to run compile every time we make a file change.

 ## Running the server
-After the application installed your dependencies, it tells you what to do next.
+After the application installed our dependencies, it tells us what to do next.

-1. Change into your project directory
+1. Change into our project directory

   ```
   cd fawkes
   ```

-2. Open the application in your favorite editor
+2. Open the application in our editor
-3. Open the file `config/dev.exs` and Ensure your username and password for Postgres is correct.
+3. Open the file `config/dev.exs` and ensure the username and password for Postgres is correct.
 4. Ecto allows our Phoenix application to communicate with a data store -- PostgreSQL in this case.
-Create your database from the commandline by running:
+Create our database from the command line by running:

   ```
   mix ecto.create
   ```

-5. Start your server
+5. Start our server

   ```
   mix phx.server
   ```

-6. Open [http://localhost:4000](http://localhost:4000) in your favorite browser.
+6. Open [http://localhost:4000](http://localhost:4000) in a browser.

-## Congratulations, you got a server!!!
+## Congratulations, we got a server!!!

 <img src="https://media.giphy.com/media/10Fqkgb4tQVtOo/giphy.gif">

 ### Prettifying the page
-Download these assets for styling and the about page:
+Merge in the assets branch to get the assets for our application.

 ```
-curl -o assets/css/zapp.css https://raw.githubusercontent.com/nhu313/fawkes_nhu/master/assets/css/zapp.css && curl -o lib/fawkes_web/templates/layout/app.html.eex https://raw.githubusercontent.com/nhu313/fawkes_nhu/master/lib/fawkes_web/templates/layout/app.html.eex && curl -o assets/static/images/elixirconf.png  https://raw.githubusercontent.com/nhu313/fawkes_nhu/master/assets/static/images/elixirconf.png && curl -o assets/static/images/hyatt.png  https://raw.githubusercontent.com/nhu313/fawkes_nhu/master/assets/static/images/hyatt.png
+git merge assets
 ```